HISTORY OF TIBETAN BUDDHISM

+Guru Rinpoche Tibetan Buddhism is a syncretic mix of Mahayana Buddhism, Tantrism and local pantheistic religions, particularly the Bon religion.
+Its organization, public practices and activities are coordinated mainly by monasteries associated with temples.
+Religious authority is in the hands of priests called lamas.
 Tibetan Buddhism is the main religion of Tibet.
 It is also practiced by Mongolians and tribal groups such as the Qiang and Yugur in Yunnan, Sichuan, Gansu, Qinghai and other provinces and by Tibetan- and Mongolian-related people in India, Nepal, Bhutan and Russia.

 Kathryn Selig Brown wrote in on Metropolitan Museum of Art website: Buddhism was introduced to Tibet by the seventh century and was proclaimed the state religion by the end of the eighth century.
 Although Buddhist influence waned during persecutions between 838 and 942, the religion saw a revival beginning in the late tenth century.
 It rapidly became dominant, inaugurating what is known as the "later diffusion of the Buddhist faith."
 During the first few hundred years of this renewed interest, many monks from Tibet traveled abroad to India (The Great Teacher Marpa, 1995.176), the homeland of Buddhism, to study the religion, and Indian scholars were invited to Tibet to lecture and give teachings.[Source: Kathryn Selig Brown, Independent Scholar,Metropolitan Museum of Art]

 Arrival of Buddhism in Tibet